rem13s/hargo/content/products/postcard.4.md

   - image: "images/products/postcard4/pc4cat1.jpg"
 ---

 Issued on 15th July.
-Special postcard "Iron Cross" with a pre-printed stamp depicting Hitler on the lectern.
+Special postcard "Iron Cross" with a pre-printed stamp depicting Hitler on the lectern (Michel 701).
 The front shows an image of the Iron Cross with a golden oak leaf.
 Colorful postcard designed by the artist Gottfried Klein published by Heinrich Hoffmann (Hitler's photographer).

 On the reverse there are 3 Michel stamps : number 701 (Intended Nurenberg Party Daily), 748 and 749 - Re-annexation of the territories of Eupen, Malmedy and Moresnet.